DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ### Turn Logic

-Now that we have a random number and have figured out who's turn it is, we ought to do something.\
+Now that we have a random number and have figured out whose turn it is, we ought to do something.\
-In this template we will use the number rolled to determine the "power" of an attack and take that away from the players health.
+In this template we will use the number rolled to determine the "power" of an attack and take that away from the players' health.
 If that makes sense it's encouraged that you try doing this on your own first and see how it goes.
 You can always come back after and use the methods listed here.
 There isn't really a wrong way to do this so go ahead and try it!\
 First let's list out what we'd like each dice roll to do.
-For the this template how about :
+For this template how about :

 * `1` & `2` deal `5` damage.
 * `3` & `4` deal `10` damage.